Anshumankumar/Moodle_sync/README.md

-# Author: Anshuman kumar
+ Author: Anshuman kumar
-# Copyright: Anshuman kumar 2014
+ Copyright 2014 Anshuman kumar

 This is the new version of Moodlesync